Piano Concerto (Corigliano)

 The Concerto for Piano and Orchestra is a piano concerto by the American composer John Corigliano.
 The work was commissioned by the San Antonio Symphony and was first performed on April 7, 1968, by the pianist Hilde Somer and the San Antonio Symphony under the direction of Victor Alessandro.
 The piece is dedicated to John Atkins.

-Composition

-Structure
+Music

 The concerto has a duration of roughly 32 minutes and is composed in four movements: